 - Bronchoscopy.
 A physician guides a thin tube (bronchoscope) down the patient’s throat and into the lung, then uses a special surgical instrument attached to the end to retrieve a tissue sample from the nodule for analysis under a microscope.

 - CT scan-guided biopsy.
 To retrieve a tissue sample from a nodule on the outer part of a lung, a physician inserts a thin needle using real-time CT images for guidance.

 - Positron emission tomography (PET) scan.
 A safe radioactive chemical is injected before images are captured; the chemical will help illuminate any cancerous cells in the resulting images.

-If you have been diagnosed with a pulmonary nodule and would like to be screened for lung cancer, contact Moffitt Cancer Center to request an appointment with an experienced pulmonologist in our Thoracic Oncology Program by calling 1-888-663-3488 or completing our new patient registration form online.
+If you have been diagnosed with a pulmonary nodule and would like to be evaluated in our dedicated Lung Nodule Clinic with an expert team, contact Moffitt Cancer Center to request an appointment by calling 1-888-663-3488 or completing our new patient registration form online.
 A referral is not required.
-When you turn to Moffitt, you will be a top priority of a cancer center that delivers nationally ranked care in new and transformative ways.
+When you turn to Moffitt, you will be a top priority of a cancer center that delivers nationally-ranked care in new and transformative ways.